marios-zindilis/website-sources/posts/bootstrap/index.md

 title: Bootstrap
 Description: Notes and links on Bootstrap
 first-published: 2018-04-01
-last-modified: 2018-06-23
+last-modified: 2020-12-23
 ---

 ## Dashboard Templates ##

 This is a list of free (an in beer) Dashboard or Admin templates build on Bootstrap4.
 Some are released under well-known open source licenses (mostly MIT), and some have other restrictions, however all are gratis.
+These links tend to break over time, but often there are mirrors of the themes elsewhere, at least for the open source ones.

 <!-- read more -->